 The only way to make this stuff worse—all of it, the shoddy work, the difficulty getting out of bed, the lack of exercise, etc.—is abusing ourselves for not doing better.

 We’re going through a hard time here.
 Every single one of us has had our lives upended to some degree or another.
-We’re all struggling and probably have people we know who are getting royally fucked right now.
+We’re all struggling and probably have people we know who are getting royally fucked.
 None of this is easy emotionally or mentally, nor should we expect it to be.

 And when things get difficult emotionally and mentally, we tend to screw things up in the real world.
 That means we skip a home workout or ten.
 That means we eat enough chocolate to kill a mid-sized gerbil.
 That means we stay in bed watching that fucked up “Tiger King” shit instead of working or studying or calling our mothers to make sure they’re okay.